Best iMac for Graphic Designers iMore 2021

 If you want a serious portable machine for graphic design, the 16-inch MacBook Pro is the one to look into.
 With a new 16-inch model likely to arrive this year, you should also consider waiting.

 - Not as portable as other MacBooks

-The 27-inch iMac with 5K Retina Display is the best iMac for graphic designers.
+The 27-inch iMac with a 5K Retina Display is the best iMac for graphic designers.
 With the large 27-inch screen and stunning 5K Retina display that it's capable of, you're getting the most capable machine for graphic design work at a reasonable price.
-Plus, it has three base configurations for you to customize if need be, so you can create the 5K iMac of your dreams.
+Plus, it has three base configurations for you to customize if need be so that you can create the 5K iMac of your dreams.

 Credits — The team that worked on this guide

 Christine Romero-Chan has been using Macs for a little over a decade now.
 She has a strong understanding of what each Mac is capable of and its purpose and can give anyone a good recommendation.
 You can find her and various musings on Twitter, or check out her photography on Instagram.

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
 Lately, he's been becoming an expert of Apple silicon and can't wait to see what develops on that front in the coming years.
 He's also found on Twitter.
 Thanks for reading.